MrAdder/vSMR/README.md

 ### Nightly build

-vSMR now has a nightly build courtersey of Appveyor, available at <https://ci.appveyor.com/api/projects/pierr3/vSMR/artifacts/vSMR-nightly.zip>
+vSMR now has a nightly build courtersey of Appveyaor, available at <https://ci.appveyor.com/api/projects/pierr3/vSMR/artifacts/vSMR-nightly.zip>

 The nightly build is always up to date with the latest commit, however it may be very unstable and may crash EuroScope. **Don't forget to add the ICAO_Airlines.txt file to the vSMR dll folder when using this build.**